 The LEM also has a removable drip-tray in the bottom of the machine, which is a feature that seems obvious and downright necessary once you’ve used it.
 The fold-down door was also far easier to work with than the fiddly lift-off cover on the Excalibur, and you can see through it.

-While two of the other machines we tested were quieter overall than the Mighty Bite, and the machine we bought buzzed a bit from time to time, it was quiet enough to use indoors (and didn’t drive us crazy the way the Presto did.)
+While two of the other machines we tested were quieter overall than the LEM, and the machine we bought buzzed a bit from time to time, it was quiet enough to use indoors (and didn’t drive us crazy the way the Presto did.)

 - The LEM 1152’s horizontal airflow and sliding-tray design is far easier to work with than stacking dehydrators.